maroskukan/workspace-ubuntu/README.md

 - Predefined application icon order
 - Location is set to bottom
-- Hight extending is disabled
+- Height extending is disabled
 - Color is set to black with transparency set to 90%

 These tools and applications will be installed: